mindfiredigital/eslint-plugin-hub/CONTRIBUTING.md

-Here's the updated contributing guide to reflect the new documentation folder structure:

----

 # Contributing to ESLint Plugin Hub

 We welcome and appreciate your contributions to the ESLint Plugin Hub.
 To ensure a smooth and collaborative process, please follow these guidelines.